 We are committed to the growth and advancement of the department, and fully support the active collaboration of scientists, clinicians and industry experts to develop next-generation laboratory methods.
-MSKCC is also dedicated to providing diverse educational opportunities to further develop the skills and ambitions of our medical technologists, laboratory managers, and laboratory directors.
+MSK is also dedicated to providing diverse educational opportunities to further develop the skills and ambitions of our medical technologists, laboratory managers, and laboratory directors.

 An all-new Laboratory Medicine facility is projected to open in 2015 to further accelerate exploration and discovery across these areas of excellence and innovation:

 Hematology).
-MSKCC provides exposure to a broad range of hematologic disorders.
+MSK provides exposure to a broad range of hematologic disorders.
 Professional and technical personnel play an active role in the development of multi-parameter flow cytometric assays, correlating our vast supply of clinical data in search of new biomarkers.
 Our active research programs are improving methods for detecting minimal residual disease while establishing the importance of these findings in a clinical context.

-The primary role of the Cell Therapy laboratory is the manufacture of hematopoietic progenitor cells and related cell and tissue components for transplantation into MSKCC patients.
+The primary role of the Cell Therapy laboratory is the manufacture of hematopoietic progenitor cells and related cell and tissue components for transplantation into MSK patients.
 Additional services include the cryopreservation of cell products and participation in early-stage (Phase I & II) clinical trials.
-Our work takes place against a backdrop of rigorous regulatory oversight from multiple governmental and peer-review agencies (FDA, AABB, FACT) that have consistently granted MSKCC full accreditation status.
+Our work takes place against a backdrop of rigorous regulatory oversight from multiple governmental and peer-review agencies (FDA, AABB, FACT) that have consistently granted MSK full accreditation status.